amolv0/exo-db/backend/lambda-functions/restApi/README.md

 Resource Path: `/teams`.

-Purpose: To manage information about teams participating in the events.
+Purpose: To manage information about teams.

 Operations: